meyresearch/amino_acid_distance_distributions/data/rcsb/README.md

 **Note:** This may take a long time to run.
 Please see the `trivial_parallelisation/` directory for an option to use trivial parallelisation to retrieve the PDB files.

+## 4. Get amino acid distance distributions

+Amino acid distance distributions are computed by running `python run.py rcsb --range=<chain-length> --path=<path-to-pdb-files>` where `<chain-length>` is one of `100, 200` or `300`.
+This creates Protein Contact Maps from each PDB in the given chain length range and calculates the amino acid distances.
+The amino acid distances will be saved in `data/rcsb/lls_<chain-length>.npy`.